Adit31/Fetch-Receipt-Count/README.md

 # Fetch Receipt Count
-Please go to the Github link to access the codebase: https://github.com/Adit31/Fetch-Receipt-Count/tree/main The files in the repo are:
+Please go to the Github link to access the codebase: https://github.com/Adit31/Fetch-Receipt-Count/tree/main .
+Files in the repo are:
 1. Fetch_Rewards.py: The main file that the web application uses.
 Has the code for inference and deployment of the ML model.
 2. Fetch_Rewards_Receipt_Count_Training.ipynb: The file contains the code for EDA, training and testing the ML model.
 Can run directly on Google Colab.
 3. README.md